About

 Student Worker

-Grace is a recent graduate of North Catholic High School, achieving valedictorian status in the class of 2024 and earning the prestigious Society of Women Engineers Merit Award for two consecutive years.
+Grace Krotine is a recent graduate of North Catholic High School, achieving valedictorian status in the class of 2024 and earning the prestigious Society of Women Engineers Merit Award for two consecutive years.

 Her journey in materials science began with selection to attend the esteemed Eisenmann Materials Camp at ASM headquarters in Ohio during the summer of 2022.
 As part of a collaborative effort, she analyzed a collapsed welded bed frame, leading to the publication of their findings in the Journal of Failure Analysis and Prevention.